Farama-Foundation/AutoROM/README.md

 </p>

-AutoROM automatically installs Atari ROM files for Atari-Py (which Gym Depends on), multi-agent-ALE (which PettingZoo depends on), and ALE-Py (which will replaced multi-agent-ALE and Atari-Py in the future).
+AutoROM automatically installs Atari ROM files for ALE-Py (which Gymnasium Depends on) and multi-agent-ALE (which PettingZoo depends on, but will replaced by ALE-Py in the future).

 AutoROM automatically downloads the needed Atari ROMs from ROM hosting websites into the ALE-Py folder and Multi-Agent-ALE-py folder in a very simple manner: